-In the spring of 2020, all Range States responded to a detailed questionnaire with several sheets in an Excel file for each of the two species.
+In the spring of 2020, The EGMP Range States of the Barnacle Goose and the Greylag Goose responded to a detailed questionnaire with several sheets in an Excel file for each of the two species.
 The requests on air safety issues were kept separately since other national institutions were expected to be better capable of replying to these questions.
-Due to problems at airports, because of the crisis following the pandemic, the reporting on these issues was performed over a longer period, covering 2020 and spring 2021.
+Due to problems at airports, because of the crisis following the Covid-19 pandemic, the reporting on these issues was performed over a longer period, covering 2020 and spring 2021.
 The process was reported at the EGMP IWG5 meeting in 2020 and the final results should be reported by spring 2021 and presented for EGMP IWG6 in June 2021.